denten-books/plain-text/40-screen.md

 it is otherwise digitized or transcoded into other controlled vocabularies?
 The Latin letter already comprises an atomic and indivisible unit.
-When it is further broken down into pixels, the smallest indivisible units on screen, it undergoes little change in its ontological categories.
+When it is further broken down into pixels, the smallest indivisible units on screen, it undergoes only a subtle ontological change.
 Just as one learns to translate an alphabet's arbitrary shape into distinct sounds, one can learn to translate arbitrary digits into letters and back into sounds and thoughts.
 The language of machines, in this sense, is merely another language.
-Which is not to say that all aspects of the computed sign are completely independent of sensory constraint.
+Neither do media evolve independently of human sensory constraint.
 Humans cannot perceive the ultraviolet spectrum, for example.
-Nor would it be practical to create books so heavy as to prevent readers from turning the pages.
-Sensory constraints do determine the shape of the message to some reasonable extent.
-The medium is "tuned" to average human capabilities.[^ln4-opera]
+Nor would it be practical to create books so heavy as to prevent readers from turning their pages.
+Sensory constraints shape media architecture and the other way around.
+Media modalities are "tuned" to average human capabilities, which mature in their socially constructed media modal environments.[^ln4-opera]

-[^ln4-opera]: Yet other techniques of apprehension are socially constructed.
-Thus although all opera is in the human-audible frequency range, acculturation to opera listening helps greatly in its enjoyment.
-Some aspects of opera appreciation are learned (like knowing the plot) where others are determined (like the ability to hear sounds).

 ## We Have Always Been Digital

-My case studies of the Pollak-Virag telegraph and the liquid crystal display reveal our frequent misunderstanding of the term "digital."
-What does it mean, for example, to "digitize" film, if is already a digital medium?
+A thick description of the human-machine interface, at the point of contact, exposes our frequent misunderstanding of the term "digital."
+What does it mean, for example, to "digitize" film, if it is already a digital medium?
 What properties are being brought forth through digitization, if the digital cannot simply be equated with discreteness?
-Aesthetic theorists and analytic philosophers have long debated the nature of digital representation.
-A summary of their conversation lays bare the term's latent complexities.
+We can now revisit our initial intuitions to attempt a formal definition, informed by the above case studies and grounded in aesthetic theory.

 The difference between discrete and continuous quantities defines the conversation about digital media.[^ln3-maley] For example, in a popular book about what a "well-informed person should know about computers," Brian Kernighan describes "analog" as conveying "the idea of values that change smoothly as something else changes" [@kernighan_d_2011, 21].
 Much of the world is analog, Kernighan explains.
 A water tap, a pen, or a car steering wheel are all examples of analog interfaces.
 For example, when riding a bicycle, turning the handlebars one way results in a corresponding motion of the machine.
 This motion is smooth.
 Compare that with the action of a light switch.
 A properly functioning light switch takes on two discrete states only: on or off.
 A range of pressure applied to the switch does not correspond to any mechanical action of the lever.
 But once a certain threshold is reached, the switch "flips" to change states.
 "Digital systems," as Kernighan writes, "deal with discrete values" [@kernighan_d_2011, 22].
 The switch contains a limited number of state possibilities, where the bicycle handlebars could be rotated in an infinite number of minutely differing gradations.

 Nelson Goodman was one of the first philosophers to examine digital representation in the context of aesthetic theory.
 In the late 1960s, drawing